 The most powerful way to use the Context SDK is to let your LLM do the driving.
 Context provides one marketplace with two modes (Query + Execute), and there are two primary approaches:

-If you want the server-managed source of truth for how Context itself runs Query and chat requests, see Query and Chat Agentic Flow.
+If you want the public contract for Context’s managed Query runtime (inputs, response shapes, debugging surfaces), see Query and Chat Runtime.
 This page focuses on the developer-facing pattern for building your own agent loop.

 Raw typed method outputs plus execute-session spend metadata